apathetic-tools/vscode-file-header-lite/.github/PULL_REQUEST_TEMPLATE.md

 <!--

+💡 **Notes for contributors**:
-💡 **Note**: Commits are auto-formatted and linted via Husky + lint-staged.
-So you may see cleaner diffs than your original edits.
+- Commits are auto-formatted and linted via Husky + lint-staged, so diffs may look cleaner than your raw edits.
+- If CI fails due to formatting or lint errors, run `pnpm fix` and push again.

 -->